swlinda/swlinda/README.md

 ### Hi there
-This is Yeeun Seo, I'm interested in coding such as python and
+This is Yeeun Seo, I'm interested in coding such as python and C language.

  *E-mail: swlinda06@dimigo.hs.kr